-Auto shops are an important part of a community, providing needed services and jobs.
-However, they also use many substances that pose a hazard to their workers and can potentially pollute the environment.
-TURI helps auto shops to reduce their use of toxic chemicals and to implement pollution prevention measures.
+Auto repair and body shops are an important part of a community, providing needed services and jobs.
+However, they also use many substances that pose a hazard to workers and can potentially pollute the environment.
+TURI helps auto shops reduce the use of toxic chemicals by offering technical assistance and grants.
+For example:

-TURI has also provided grants to the Boston Public Health Commission's Safe Shops program to help Boston shops reduce their use of solvents.
+- The Boston Public Health Commission's Safe Shops program has received TURI grants to help Boston shops reduce the use of solvents.
 The program has many excellent resources for shops looking to create a safer and healthier work environment.

-The town of Watertown also received a TURI grant to help shops move away from lead wheel weights to safer alternatives.
+- The town of Watertown received a TURI grant to help shops move away from lead wheel weights to safer alternatives.
 Read more.